dakanji/RefindPlus/keys/README.txt

   Microsoft uses to sign third-party applications and drivers.
 If you remove your default keys, adding this one to your MOK list will enable you to launch third-party boot loaders and other tools signed by Microsoft.
-There's no reason to add it to your MOK list if your computer came this key pre-installed and you did not replace the default keys.
+There is no reason to add it to your MOK list if your computer came this key pre-installed and you did not replace the default keys.

 - openSUSE-UEFI-CA-Certificate.cer, openSUSE-UEFI-CA-Certificate.crt,